Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 expecting format is **:protocol:user@host:path**

-You can find the details of the expecting string selecting the CVS tab of your project in |SYSPRODUCTNAME|.
+You can find the details of the expecting string selecting the CVS tab of your project in Tuleap.
 It looks like **:pserver:[username]@[projectname].** |SYS_DEFAULT_DOMAINS| **:/cvsroot/[projectname]**

 You can also provide one or several modules and/or a branch.